BIH-DMBS/CLUES/docs/data_formats.md

 **Conversion script into a GeoPackage and a metadata.json**

-CLUES includes a [conversion script](https://github.com/BIH-DMBS/CLUES/blob/main/scripts/espon_to_gpkg.py) that converts an ESPON indicator CSV together with geometry.csv into a fully geospatial GeoPackage and an accompanying metadata.json.
-It merges the attribute and geometry data by tunit_code, infers simple column types, and outputs a GIS-ready layer with coordinate reference system (CRS) and provenance information.
-This provides a reproducible, interoperable format for use in GIS software while preserving the simplicity and portability of the original CSV structure.
+CLUES includes a [conversion script](https://github.com/BIH-DMBS/CLUES/blob/main/scripts/espon_to_gpkg.py) that converts an ESPON indicator CSV together with geometry.csv into a GeoPackage and an accompanying metadata.json.
+It merges the attribute and geometry data via tunit_code, infers simple column types, and outputs a GIS-ready layer with coordinate reference system (CRS) and provenance information.
+This provides a standard geospatial output format for users who require direct integration with GIS software, while retaining the original CSV-based structure as the primary source format.

 ---

 ## Why this combination of formats

-By supporting netCDF for multidimensional gridded data, GeoTIFF for raster layers, and a tabular-plus-geometry CSV structure for socioeconomic indicators, CLUES achieves:
+Using netCDF for multidimensional gridded data, GeoTIFF for raster layers, and a tabular-plus-geometry CSV structure for socioeconomic indicators allows to represent each data type in a format suited for its structure:

 - **Flexibility:** different data types (time series, rasters, tabular indicators) are stored in the most appropriate, standards-compliant format.
 - **Interoperability:** netCDF and GeoTIFF are widely supported in scientific and GIS workflows; the CSV approach for indicators remains simple and easily usable by non‑GIS users, while conversion to full GIS‑ready formats remains possible.
-- **Reproducibility and version control:** formats are open and text/binary standards (netCDF, GeoTIFF, CSV), making data easier to share, diff, and manage in code-based workflows.
+- **Reproducibility and version control:** formats are open and text/binary standards (netCDF, GeoTIFF, CSV), making data easier to share, compare across versions, and manage in code-based workflows.

 ---